laboon/ebook/text/25_test_plans.md

 ##### Postconditions

+Any side effects or other state of the system that are either caused by the functionality, or should be in effect some other way after the execution steps have been completed, but are not output values,  are __postconditions__.
+Postconditions may be directly caused by the functionality under test, such as a warning message being displayed, or some data written to the database, or a global variable being set.
+However, a postcondition is any condition which needs to be in place after the execution steps are complete, and may not be directly impacted by the functionality.
+For example, a postcondition may be that a global variable was __not__ set, or that the system is still running, or that a thread was not killed.

 ##### A Note: Expected Behavior vs Observed Behavior

 Although we've discussed the difference between output values and postconditions at length, the fact is that in many cases the difference doesn't really matter, or is too academic to make much fuss about.
+A similar argument could be made on preconditions and input values.

+The principle idea to keep in mind when writing a test case is that the point of the test case is that:

+When the system is in state X,
+And the following actions Y are performed,
+I expect Z to happen

+That value Z is the crux of the test - it is the expected behavior.
+It is impossible to test for something if you don't know what you expect to happen.
+Just like Lewis Carroll said, "if you don't know where you're going, any road will get you there."
+Similarly, when writing a test case, you need to know where you eventually want the test case to go, otherwise there's no way to check that you got to where the system should be.

 #### Developing a Test Plan